nuscien/trivial/docs/data/ean/README.md

 ## EAN

-You can parse an array or a string with following information to an EAN with 2-, 5-, 8- or 13-code.
+You can parse an array or a string with any of following information to an EAN with 2-, 5-, 8- or 13-code.

 - Boolean values that white represented as false and black represented as true.
 - Areas that white represented as 0 and black represented as 1.